veniamin-ilmer/durak-analysis/README.md

 | +0.5% | 0% | -0.5% |

 Note: this percentage includes other similar tricks, like using a trump King before using a trump Ace.

+## Conclusion

+If an absolute fool can still win 25% of the time against a master, this game is definitely more Chance than Strategy.

+The most interesting strategy finding here has been Attacking with Doubles at the end of the game.

+I'll be adjusting my play accordingly.

+I otherwise wonder: If the player can remember one single piece of information throughout gameplay, what information would be most useful to win more?